T. K. Rajeev Kumar

 Thazhathupurakkal Karunakara Panicker Rajeev Kumar (born 20 September 1961) is a National Award-winning Indian director of Malayalam films, from Trivandrum.
 He is the winner of five Kerala State Film Awards for Best Film, Director, Story Writer & Script Writer, a show director, theatre actor and percussionist (Mridangam).
-He is a founding member and leader of the musical band Blue Birds in 1980 and Super Mimics, a comedy show in 1979.
+He is a founding member and leader of the musical band Blue Birds in 1978-79 and Super Mimics, a comedy show in 1979.
 He is also the Kerala University winner of Mono Act in the University Youth Festivals 1980–1982 and Kerala Sangeetha Nataka Academy winner for Mono Act 1979–1982.

 Career

 TK Rajeev Kumar was the chairman of Kerala State Chalachitra Academy from 2003 to 2006.
 He was also the director of IFFK International Film Festival of Kerala from 2003 to 2006 and was the vice-chairman of Kerala State Chalachitra Academy in 2002.
-He was nominated as jury chairman for Kerala State Film Awards 2007.
-He is a member of the Federation of Indian Chambers of Commerce & Industry (FICCI).

-He is a member, general council, of the Film & Television Institute, Pune (2003–2008).
-He was the founding artistic director of JTPac, Kochi (Jose Thomas Performing Art Centre), now the artistic director of Blue Mermaid Events, Kochi.

-He has conceived and directed more than 40 international shows, four plays, 80 national cultural events and state pageantries.

-He was the creative director for the 35th National Games of India 2015 held in Kerala, opening and closing ceremonies.

-He conceived and directed Sentimental Celluloid, the signature film for the 22nd International Film Festival (!FFK) 2017.

-Early life

-His only brother TK Sajeev Kumar, visual editor at Kerala Kaumudi and is the chief editor of flash movies published by Kerala Kaumudi group.
-Sajeev Kumar T.K has been re-appointed as Society for News Design regional director for Asia and South Pacific.
-He runs a website, www.newspaperdesign.in, about news designing in India and the neighboring countries.

-He is closely related to the family of renowned Nadaswaram performers Ambalapuzha Brothers.
-His talents were identified early by Sri.
-Ramunni (lead actor of Aravindan's Kumatty), the younger brother of Ambalapuzha brothers.
-Sri.
-Ramunni took the initiative and he was made the disciple of Ghattom exponent Alleppey Prabhu; under him he started lessons on the percussion instrument mridangam at an early age.
-He continued his mridangam studies later with renowned percussionist Mavelikkara SR Raju in Trivandrum.
-During his college days in Government Arts College, Trivandrum, Professor Aliyar Kunju gave exposure to university youth festivals, theatre productions and film societies.

-Advertising filmmaker Mathew Paul introduced him to Jijo and Jose of Navodaya films.

-The former general manager of the State Bank of Travancore, Sri: Sreenivasan, gave him support to become a filmmaker.